Table of Contents

 What are the best beaches for holidays in April?

-All beaches on the island except east and north coast beaches are very suitable for beach holidays in the month of April.
+All beaches in Sri Lanka except east and north coast beaches are very suitable for beach holidays in the month of April.
 Below is a list of beaches most suitable for holidays in the month of April.

 - Kalpitiya beach